splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

 .. note:: This example shows an installation using only the required parameters.
 You might need to specify additional configurations for your environment.

-For additional configuration, see :new-page:`Network Explorer for Kubernetes <https://github.com/Flowmill/splunk-otel-network-explorer-chart/blob/master/README.md>` on GitHub.
+For additional configurations, see :new-page:`Network Explorer for Kubernetes <https://github.com/Flowmill/splunk-otel-network-explorer-chart/blob/master/README.md>` on GitHub.

 Next steps